 - Sole traders, partnerships, charitable trusts and other unincorporated organisations and companies limited by shares (although we will consider these organisations if they have clear plans to reconstitute to an acceptable model of governance)

-- Any enterprise that produces food that is not grown according to our agroecological criteria
+- Any enterprise that produces food that is not grown according to our agroecological criteria (for example, we will not be able to fund enterprises using hydroponic or aquaponic systems)

 - In the case of processors, caterers and retailers, any enterprise that does not source a significant proportion of its produce from farms, growers and other suppliers that meet our agroecological criteria